 - Spend on experiences/passions.
 What is life but a series of moments that become memories?
 I want to look back on my life and remember the things I did and be satisfied.
 I believe that a fat bank account will not make me happier than a lifetime of memories (although I’d take both, if that’s cool).
 This illustrates yet another old saying (sort of): “Money Can’t Buy Time.”

 - Prioritize.
 When it comes to spending and saving, it doesn’t have to be all or nothing.
-The key is to prioritize your spending based on what is important to you, and what you want to experience in life.
+My credit counseling advice is to prioritize your spending based on what is important to you, and what you want to experience in life.
 Maybe you love to travel, so you spend on airfare and hotels (or gas and camping supplies).
 Maybe you love to paint, so you spend on the finest paints and brushes and dedicate your time.
 You can skimp in other areas of your budget so that you can afford the important things (and what’s important is subjective).

 A lot of people have their “things.”
 Maybe it’s their “luxury eccentricity”.
 I have a friend who must own over 20 firearms.
 He’s not preparing for the apocalypse or an enemy invasion (a la Red Dawn).
 He’s just a hunter and target shooter who enjoys guns.
 It’s an expensive hobby, but he makes it work.
 It’s a priority for him.
 Guns and hunting aren’t my thing.
 Just an example.
 I’m not here to judge.